Mold Addendum

 Why Mold Addendums Are Essential for Landlords in 2025

-Mold-related lawsuits against landlords have increased dramatically, with average settlements ranging from $15,000 to $100,000 depending on health claims and property damage.
-Courts increasingly hold landlords responsible for mold problems when proper prevention measures and documentation aren’t in place, making comprehensive mold addendums critical legal protection.
+Mold-related lawsuits against landlords have increased dramatically.
+Furthermore, average settlements range from $15,000 to $100,000 depending on health claims and property damage.

 A well-drafted mold addendum protects your investment by: